Convolutional Neural Networks and HDBSCAN for Tagging Handwritten Archival Material

 Printed Letters in Cluster 7

 Another visually distinct cluster, labeled Cluster 7, contained a high concentration of printed letters.
-These letters were likely produced using a typewriter or printing press, as evidenced by their uniform typography and layout.
-The presence of printed letters within the collection suggests that not all communications were handwritten and that some individuals or organizations may have had access to more advanced writing technologies.
-It also demonstrates that CNN was able to effectively distinguish between handwritten and printed documents based on visual features alone.
+These letters were likely produced using a typewriter or printing press, evidenced by their uniform typography and layout.
+The presence of printed letters suggests that not all communications were handwritten and that some individuals or organizations had access to more advanced writing technologies.
+This cluster also demonstrates the CNN’s ability to effectively distinguish between handwritten and printed documents based purely on visual features.

 Blue Color Letters in Cluster 8

 Cluster 8 contained a notable subset of letters written on blue-colored paper.
-The CNN was able to group these letters based on their distinctive color, demonstrating its ability to identify and cluster documents based on visual characteristics beyond just typography.
-The use of blue paper may indicate a specific type of correspondence or a particular period when this color was more commonly used.
-Further analysis is still needed.
+The CNN grouped these letters based on their distinctive color, showcasing its ability to identify and cluster documents using visual characteristics beyond typography alone.
+The use of blue paper might indicate a specific type of correspondence or a period when this color was more common.
+Further analysis is needed.

-In fact, all of the blue-colored letters were grouped by UMAP at the top of the visualization.
-This spatial grouping suggests that the use of blue paper was not evenly distributed throughout the collection, but rather concentrated within a specific subset of documents.
+Notably, all blue-colored letters were grouped by UMAP near the top of the visualization.
+This spatial grouping suggests that the use of blue paper wasn’t evenly distributed throughout the collection but concentrated within a specific subset of documents.